-Many of you may be familiar with the controversy surrounding corn-derived ethanol, does it take more energy to produce than is available in the final product?
-Many argue yes.
+Many of you may be familiar with the controversy surrounding corn-derived ethanol, including whether or not it takes more energy to produce than is available in the final product?
+Some argue (and have calculated) yes.
 If so, the EROI of corn-based ethanol is less than 1.

 To Read Now